Combining Probabilistic Forecasts of Intermittent Demand: Empirical evaluation

 The calibration performance of all methods is shown in Figure \ref{fig:calibration of dataset}.
-For the nine individual methods, the results vary considerably.
-ZV, LightGBM, and LSTM are more calibrated than others.
-GAM-QR, POIS and NB have peaks at the two tails, which means these forecasts underestimate the distribution for extreme situations such as zero-sale and high sales.
-Concerning combination methods, the two simple weighting methods (SA and log-score), brier-opt, and cost-based methods with low back-order marginal costs (cost4-opt and cost9-opt) are well calibrated.
+We show in each subplot the Kolmogorov-Smirnov (KS) test statistic $D$ \citep{massey1951kolmogorov}, indicating the maximum difference between sample distribution and theoretical distribution ($U[0,1]$ in our case)~.
+Across the nine individual methods, the results vary considerably.
+ZV, GAM-QR, and LightGBM are more calibrated than others.
+GAM-QR and POIS display peaks at both tails, indicating an underestimation of the distribution in extreme scenarios such as zero-sale and high sales.
+WSS and NB tend to underestimate the distribution of higher sales but overestimate extremely high sales.
+Conversely, ARIMA and ETS overestimate the high part and underestimate the low part of the distribution.
+Turning to combination methods, both simple weighting methods (SA and log-score), log-opt, brier-opt, and cost-based methods with low back-order marginal costs (cost4-opt and cost9-opt) demonstrate effective calibration.
 Overall, combining individual probabilistic forecasts yields more calibrated results, overcoming the problem of underestimating high sales in some individual forecasts.

-The sharpness results are displayed in Table \ref{tab:sharpness}.
-For individual methods, ZV behaves the best in the logarithmic score, ARIMA in the DRPS score and LSTM in Brier score.
-Among combination methods, SA is superior to others in Brier score, log-opt is the best regarding the logarithmic score, and drps-opt is outstanding in the DRPS score.
-Combinations perform significantly better than the individual methods in all three scoring rules.
-Specifically, if the optimal objectives are the same as the evaluation metric, combinations are easier to achieve the best outcomes.
-For example, log-opt, optimizing logarithmic scores, performs the best based on the logarithmic scoring rule.
-A similar conclusion applies to DRPS.